The following tips will help you have an engaging and enjoyable conference experience.

-Bonus tip — Park for FREE at the Pavilion Parking Garage on Six Pines Drive and use the skywalk on the 4th floor to enter the conference venue.
+Bonus tip — Park for free at the Pavilion Parking Garage on Six Pines Drive and use the skywalk on the 4th floor to enter the conference venue.

 Bonus tip — Free Wi-Fi is available in the public areas of the conference venue.

 Attend sessions: Use your pre-planned schedule as a guide, but also be open to attending sessions beyond your main research focus.
 You may discover new ideas and collaborators where you least expect them.
 Recognize you will need to make tough decisions on which sessions to attend because sessions do overlap.
 If you try to attend two simultaneous sessions, sit toward the back of the room where you can discreetly enter and exit without too much disruption.
-Poster sessions are held on Tuesday and Thursday night.
-Know ahead of time which posters you are interested in viewing and seek out those researchers you don’t normally cross paths with to discuss research interests and potential collaborations.
+Poster sessions are held on Tuesday and Thursday nights.
+Know ahead of time which posters you are interested in viewing, and seek out those researchers with whom you don’t normally cross paths to discuss research interests and potential collaborations.
 Be sure to exchange contact information and follow up with them after the conference.

 Present your research: You are here primarily to present your research, receive feedback, and make connections.
 If your travel schedule allows it, attend pre-conference sessions such as the Early Career Presenters Review to receive feedback on your oral or poster presentation from senior scientists before you give your presentation at the regular meeting.
 Checking in your oral presentation on time is the most important step you can take to ensure your electronic presentation is successful.
 Refer to the Instructions for Electronic Presentations for presentation submission and laptop validation deadlines.
-Find time to introduce yourself to the Session Chair before the start of the session.
+Find time to introduce yourself to the session chair before the start of the session.

 For poster presentations, be sure to stand by your poster during the designated times and engage with anyone who pauses long enough to read your poster.
 These one-on-one interactions are a great way to receive valuable feedback and advance your research.